The-going/evlproject/content/dovetail/porting/arch.md

-After the Dovetail rework, all pre-existing in-band IPIs are now multiplexed over SGI0, which leaves seven SGIs available for adding the out-of-band IPI messages we need, from which we only need two.
+After the Dovetail rework, all pre-existing in-band IPIs are now multiplexed over SGI0, which leaves seven SGIs available for adding out-of-band IPI messages, from which we only need two in the current implementation.
 The resulting mapping is as follows:

 |      IPI Message     |        Logical IPI number            |  Physical SGI number | Pipelined IRQ number |
 | :------------------: | :----------------------------------: | :------------------: |:------------------: |